 When offering employees a health insurance stipend, here are three best practices to consider:

-Treat the stipend as taxable income.
+- Do treat the stipend as taxable income.

 Health insurance stipends are one way to help employees with the cost of their health insurance.
 When evaluating this approach, weigh the pros and cons, understand best practices, and consider setting up a tax-free HRA to save money.